particle-iot/app-notes/AN005-Threading-Explainer/README.md

 	}
 	// You must not return from the thread function
 }
 ```

 You should use a mutex instead a busy wait (testing for a condition in a while loop) whenever possible as mutexes are a fundamental and very efficient part of FreeRTOS.
 A thread blocked on a mutex doesn't use any CPU.

+Note that an earlier version of this application note used `STARTUP()` to create the mutex.
+This is no longer recommended.
+Instead of creating mutex and thread objects using STARTUP, global object constructors, or global lambda functions, it's much better to defer everything to `setup()`.
+The reason is that the order of global object constructions is indeterminate and may fail to initialize properly.

 ### Using a queue